nasa/puma/README.md

 # Porous Microstructure Analysis (PuMA)

 The stable releases of PuMA can be found on the [official NASA Github repository](https://github.com/nasa/puma), whereas the latest development can be found on the [development Gitlab repository](https://gitlab.com/jcfergus/puma-dev).
+Access the [PuMA documentation](https://puma-dev.readthedocs.io) for detailed use of each function or to get started with the tutorials.

 ## System requirements:
 UNIX (Tested on MacOS 10.14.1+, Ubuntu 12.04+, and RHEL)